Jerik0/Codeup-extra-curricular/Presentation_Notes/habits.md

 It's because science!
 There are two parts of the brain that we deal with on a daily basis, all day long, that are responsible for what we do with ourselves.

+### Arguing With Ourselves

 The first part is called the basil ganglia.
 It is responsible for our habits, what we're used to, what we find to be normal.
 We use it when we go home every day, throw off our backpack and sit there and watch netflix.
-When we do that, day after day, we are telling our basil ganglia that yes, this is fine and you should get used to this more and more.
-So we say that we're *used* to this behavior.
-When we try to do something else other than throwing off our backpack and watching netflix when we get home, it feels strange because we've told our basil ganglia to memorize what 'normal' is.
+When we do that, day after day, we are telling our basil ganglia that yes, this is fine and normal and you should get used to this more and more.
+So we say that we're *used* to this behavior, but only because we told our brain what normal was.
+When we try to do something else other than throwing off our backpack and watching netflix when we get home, it feels strange because we've already told our basil ganglia to memorize what 'normal' is, over and over again, and now we're going against that.

 The second part is called the pre-frontal cortex which directly affects decision-making.
 When you have those bursts where you get motivated enough to take action in your life, you finally try to make a change that you know that you need -that you know is right- you make a *decision* with your pre-frontal cortex that directly contradicts your basil ganglia's comfort-zone.
 You're now telling your basil ganglia, 'uhh actually, lets do this instead...' and your basil ganglia is like 'well but... you said netflix was normal, and good'.
 So you are literally arguing with yourself.